dagghe/PyOMA/paper/paper.md

 is a frequency domain method that estimates the modal parameters using the input/output relationship of an n-DOF system stochastic process [@brincker2001modal].
-There are commercial software that implement the two algorithms, the most known probably are ARTeMIS, by Strctural Vibration Solutions, and MACEC, a Matlab toolbox for modal testing and OMA [@reynders2014macec].
+There are commercial software that implement the two algorithms, the most known probably are ARTeMIS, by Structural Vibration Solutions, and MACEC, a Matlab toolbox for modal testing and OMA [@reynders2014macec].
 However, there is no Python module for OMA.